 Bristol is establishing itself as one of the top destinations for tech talent.
-The city, alongside the wider South West region, is home to an ever-increasing number of innovative, disruptive technology and digital companies, and it’s one the UK’s main hubs for fast-growth start-ups in the areas of AI, robotics, FinTech, VR, and HealthTech, supported by incubators and local universities.
+The city, alongside the wider South West region, is home to an ever-increasing number of innovative, disruptive technology and digital companies, and it is one of the UK’s main hubs for fast-growth start-ups in the areas of AI, robotics, FinTech, VR, and HealthTech, supported by incubators and local universities.

 *The information in this site has been retrieved from sources with gender binary data.
 We acknowledge those who do not fit within this rigid framework and understand there are many more gender identities beyond the binary.